Atom Grants

 Funder: DOT - Federal Transit Administration

-Summary: Supports planning for transit-oriented development (TOD) linked to new fixed guideway or core capacity transit projects to enhance economic development, ridership, and multimodal connectivity.
+Summary: Supports planning to integrate land use and transportation around new fixed guideway or core capacity transit projects, fostering economic development and accessibility.

-Key Information: Applicants must be existing FTA grantees and demonstrate partnership between transit project sponsors and land use planning authorities.
+Key Information: Applicants must be existing FTA grantees and either project sponsors or entities with land use authority in the project corridor.

 Description